emews/emews-project-creator/README.md

 which then iteratively provides json format input parameters for model execution.

-*Note*: The EQR extension requires an additional compilation step.
-Once the template has been run, see `{eqr_dir}/src/README.md` for compilation instructions.
+*Note*: The EQR extension typically requires an additional compilation step.Once the template has been run, see `{eqr_dir}/src/README.md` for compilation instructions.

 Usage: